ISISComputingGroup/ibex_developers_manual/RetrospectiveNotes.md

 #### Date of Sprint Retrospective: 14-02-2018

 1. Testing API Changes
-   * we made a change to genie_python (changed enums) but did not create unit tests to test the changes.
+   * we made a change to genie_python (changed enumerated types) but did not create unit tests to test the changes.
 This came back to bite us.
    * we had a similar issue with #2942 - changes to DB records had impacts elsewhere, which caught us out.
    * Lesson: make sure there are tests that test your changes.

 1. SM300 Motor
    * We estimated 8 points for this (thinking it was a big ticket).
-In reality, it required much more effort than 8 pts.
+In reality, it required much more effort than 8 parts.
    * Creating a motor_record was more complex than we expected.
    * we didn't really have a good understanding of SM300 motors